Xhosa Wars: Final stages of the conflict

 Insurgents led by Maqoma established themselves in the forested Waterkloof.
 From this base they managed to plunder surrounding farms and torch the homesteads.
 Maqoma's stronghold was situated on Mount Misery, a natural fortress on a narrow neck wedged between the Waterkloof and Harry's Kloof.
 The Waterkloof conflicts lasted two years.
-Maqoma also led an attack on Fort Fordyce and inflicted heavy losses on the forces of Sir Harry Smith.
+Maqoma also led an attack on Fort Fordyce and inflicted heavy losses on the forces of Smith.

-In February 1852, the British Government decided that Sir Harry Smith's inept rule had been responsible for much of the violence, and ordered him replaced by George Cathcart, who took charge in March.
+In February 1852, the British Government decided that Smith's inept rule had been responsible for much of the violence, and ordered him replaced by George Cathcart, who took charge in March.
 For the last six months, Cathcart ordered scourings of the countryside for rebels.
 In February 1853, Sandile and the other chiefs surrendered.

 The 8th frontier war was the most bitter and brutal in the series of Xhosa wars.
 It lasted over two years and ended in the complete subjugation of the Ciskei Xhosa.